 It was at Purani Bassi that he was born on 14 February 1887.
 Santram became an Arya Samaji at a young age.
 However, the organization that brought him fame as an Arya Samaji was the Jaatpaat Todak Mandal, which he had founded in 1922.
 The same mandal had invited Dr Ambedkar to deliver the presidential address at its annual convention at Lahore in 1936.
 The speech that Ambekar had prepared for the convention was very critical of the Vedas and the scriptures, and many members of the Mandal did not agree with it.
 Ambedkar refused to edit the speech and ultimately, the mandal postponed its convention.
 Later, Ambedkar published the speech as a book, and thus came into being one of his most famous books, Annihilation of Caste.

 Santram and his Jaatpaat Todak Mandal had drawn the attention of the entire nation.
 It received overwhelming support but the conservatives opposed it with equal vehemence.
 Among the opponents was top scholar Suryakant Tripathi ‘Nirala’.
-Writing on “Varnashram Dharma Ki Vartman Isthiti” in Matwala (1924), he said, “Just as mere expression of sympathy for the Shudras can be the be-all and end-all of the duty of the Brahmins, world’s greatest scholar and extraordinarily brilliant Shankar does not become the enemy of the Shudras just because Jaatpaat Todak Mandal’s Santram says so.
+Writing on “Varnashram Dharma Ki Vartman Isthiti” in Matwala (1924), he said, “Just as mere expression of sympathy for the Shudras can’t be the be-all and end-all of the duty of the Brahmins, world’s greatest scholar and extraordinarily brilliant Shankar does not become the enemy of the Shudras just because Jaatpaat Todak Mandal’s Santram says so.
 His rules of discipline for the Shudras might have been very strict, but they were in keeping with his times.
 I don’t see the utility of the evidence like ‘Jayate Varna Sankar’, which has been quoted to defend the Varna system, and I don’t see any need for the Jaatpaat Todak Mandal.
 Why did Santram and others establish the Mandal when Brahmo Samaj was already there?
 Why did they not establish a branch of Brahmo Samaj instead?”
 He even wrote that the Brahmins had framed tough rules for the Shudras because, “Their polluted spores would have made the blissful body of contemporary society ill.
-The members of the Mandal would have understood what kind of harm from the Shudras the pure society, marching on the path to emancipation after freeing itself from all evils, would have sustained, had they been sacrificing or spiritual instead of divisive, authoritarian and arrogant, as they are.
+The members of the Mandal would have understood how Shudras would have harmed pure society, marching on the path to emancipation after freeing itself from all evils, had they been sacrificing or spiritual instead of divisive, authoritarian and arrogant, as they are.
 If, while putting up with so many sufferings, the dwij community, to save itself, imposed somewhat harsh discipline on the Shudras, it was nothing before the atrocities committed on the dwijs by the Shudras.”

 This “revolutionary article” of Nirala is included in his compilation of essays Chabuk.
 It is indicative of the deep hostility of the Hindu community towards the Jaatpaat Todak Mandal.
 Many Arya Samajis also did not want Santram to run the mandal.
 Most of them, including progressive intellectuals like Gokul Chandra Narang, Bhai Parmanand and Mahatma Hansraj, due to their pro-Hindu beliefs, quit the Mandal to protest the decision to invite Ambedkar to chair its convention.
 Many among them, including Bhai Parmanand, later joined the Hindu Mahasabha.
 It was not without reason that contemporary Hindus were in favour of the Brahmo Samaj, which believed in caste, but were against Jaatpaat Todak (caste destroyer) Mandal.
 But despite the non-cooperation from the Arya Samajis, Santram did not disband the mandal.
 Instead, he conducted its activities on his own.